-Events have a wide range of temporary lighting options at their disposal from enhancing the theme of the event to creating ambience for guests or placing light towers in strategic areas for added safety/security during evening hours.
-Examples of temporary lighting for events can include but not be limited to light towers, projection/mapping (3-D) lights, balloon lights, bistro/string lights, lasers, moving lights, PAR lights, Gobo pattern projection lights, spotlights, wall washer lights, up lights, and pixel tube lights.
-Temporary lighting cannot be affixed to any city property such as street lights, traffic lights, street signs and trees.
+Events have a wide range of temporary lighting options at their disposal for enhancing the theme of the event to creating ambience for guests or placing light towers in strategic areas for added safety/security during evening hours.
+Examples of temporary lighting for events can include, but is not limited to light towers, projection/mapping (3-D) lights, balloon lights, bistro/string lights, lasers, moving lights, PAR lights, Gobo pattern projection lights, spotlights, wall washer lights, up lights, and pixel tube lights.
+Temporary lighting cannot be affixed to any city property such as street lights, traffic lights, street signs, trees or other features without permission.
 Light placement, usage, etc. will be reviewed by City staff.
 Additional coordination may be required.

-20. Onsite Water Service
+20. On Site Water Service